kordusas/npp_mcnp_plugin/README.md

 - **Status**: Partially Implemented
 - **Description**: For cell blocks,
 - selecting a specific cell displays a list of other cells where that cell is used, facilitating a deeper understanding of cell interactions within the model. (need cell parsing)
-- Selecting the material popups info about the material. (need material parsing)
+- Selecting the material popups info about the material. (completed)
 - selecting surfaces popups information about the selected surfaces. (completed)

 #### Surfaces Block Information
 - **Status**: Partially Implemented
 - **Description**:
   - selecting a surface type provides information about that type.
 Only part of surface types have description currently.
 Future updates will expand this feature to offer comprehensive details on all surface interactions. (started, need to complete all descriptions)
-  - selecting the transformation popups info about that trcl (started, need to parse trcl)
+  - selecting the transformation popups info about that trcl (completed)

 #### Physics Block Information (Planned)
 - **Status**: Planned